julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 - Frontend component or service tests
 - One E2E test

-### Copilot focus
+### GitHub Copilot focus

-- Use Copilot to generate test cases from acceptance criteria.
+- Use GitHub Copilot to generate test cases from acceptance criteria.
-- Use Copilot to find missing edge cases.
+- Use GitHub Copilot to find missing edge cases.

 ### Deliverables